Wedding photography

 Wedding photography is a specialty in photography that is primarily focused on the photography of events and activities relating to weddings.
-It may include other types of portrait photography of the couple before the official wedding day, such as a pre-wedding engagement session (photographs are later used for the couple's wedding invitations).
-On the wedding day, the photographer(s) will provide portrait photography as well as documentary photography to document the different wedding events and rituals throughout the wedding day(s).
+It may include other types of portrait photography of the couple before the official wedding day, such as a pre-wedding engagement session, in which the photographs are later used for the couple's wedding invitations.
+On the wedding day, the photographer(s) will provide portrait photography as well as documentary photography to document the different wedding events and rituals throughout the day(s).

 History

-Like the technology of photography itself, the practice of wedding photography has evolved and grown since the invention of the photographic art form in 1826 by Joseph Nicéphore Niépce.
-In fact, an early photograph, recorded some 14 years after the fact, may be a recreation for the camera of the 1840 wedding of Queen Victoria to Prince Albert.
-However, in the early days of photography, most couples of more humble means did not hire a photographer to record the actual wedding itself.
-Until the later half of the 19th century, most people didn't pose for formal wedding photos during the wedding.
-Rather, they might pose for a formal photo in their best clothes before or after a wedding.
+The practice of wedding photography has evolved and grown since the invention of the photographic art form.
+However, in the early days of photography, most couples did not hire a photographer to record the actual wedding itself.
+Rather, they might have posed for a formal photo in their best clothes before or after a wedding.
 In the late 1860s, more couples started posing in their wedding clothes or sometimes hired a photographer to come to the wedding venue.
-(See the gallery at White wedding.)

 Due to the nature of the bulky equipment and lighting issues, wedding photography was largely a studio practice for most of the late 19th century.
-Over time, technology improved, but many couples still might only pose for a single wedding portrait.
-Wedding albums started becoming more commonplace towards the 1880s, and the photographer would sometimes include the wedding party in the photographs.
-Often the wedding gifts would be laid out and recorded in the photographs as well.
+Wedding albums started becoming more commonplace in the 1880s, and the photographer would sometimes include the wedding party in the photographs.

 At the beginning of the 20th century, color photography became available, but was still unreliable and expensive, so most wedding photography was still practiced in black and white.
 The concept of capturing the wedding "event" came about after the Second World War.
 Using film roll technology and improved lighting techniques available with the invention of the compact flash bulb, photographers would often show up at a wedding and try to sell the photos later.
-Despite the initial low quality photographs that often resulted, the competition forced the studio photographers to start working on location.
+Despite the initial low-quality photographs that often resulted, the competition forced the studio photographers to start working on location.

 Initially, professional studio photographers might bring a lot of bulky equipment, thus limiting their ability to record the entire event.
 Even "candid" photos were more often staged after the ceremony.
-In the 1970s, the more modern approach to recording the entire wedding event started evolving into the practice as we know it today, including a more "Documentary photography" style of photography.
+In the 1970s, the more modern approach to recording the entire wedding event started evolving into the practice as we know it today, including a more "documentary photography" style of photography.